devshank3/SignalRKB/docs/SignalR/WhatIsSignalR.md

 **Connection Management**: SignalR handles connection issues smoothly.
 If a client gets disconnected (like losing Wi-Fi), SignalR will attempt to reconnect automatically without disturbing the user experience.

 **Scalability**: It can be used for large applications.
 SignalR supports scaling out to multiple servers, managing users effectively even in a high-traffic environment.

+---

+I intend to use implement servers and clients in C# itself for my personal reasons.

+But mostly clients are of Javascript flavours.